Muirfield/pocketmine-plugins/GrabBag/README.md

   To specify a report enter `t` for `timings.txt` or `t1` for `timings1.txt`.
 * **slay** _<player>_ _[msg]_
-  slay : Kills the specified player
+  Kills the specified player

   Kills a player with an optional `message`.

 * **spawn**
-  spawn : Teleport player to spawn point
+  Teleport player to spawn point

 * **spectator|unspectator** _[player]_
-  spectator|unspectator : toggle a player's spectator mode
+  toggle a player's spectator mode

   `/spectator` will turn a player into an spectator.
 In this mode players can move but not interact (i.e. can't take/give damage,